MA2830 — Portfolio Hedging (Tableau Assignment)

 5) What your dashboards should show

-6. D6 Decision: one clincher chart + three bullets you can defend.
+6. D6 — Decision: one clincher chart + 3 bullets you can defend: Benefit, Cost, Limitation.

 6) Common mistakes